cjacker/opensource-toolchain-8051/README.md

 ## for Dallas DS89C430/450 (now Maxim)

-According to the datasheet and userguide(MAXIM AN4833), the 430/450 8051 MCU has a bootloader which can perform programming directly.
+According to the datasheet and user guide (MAXIM AN4833), the 430/450 8051 MCU has a bootloader which can perform programming directly.

 ![screenshot-2022-05-31-10-36-13](https://user-images.githubusercontent.com/1625340/171081748-59f380c5-009e-4f47-a2af-6ff41873b18a.png)

-To test this MCU, I made a board:
+To test this MCU, I made a minimum system board:

 ![ds89](https://user-images.githubusercontent.com/1625340/171080894-59e53658-707c-483d-9788-21aad9d22834.jpg)

-To involk the bootloader, connect RST to VCC, EA/PSEN to GND, then wire to a ch340 USB TTL adapter as:
+To involk the bootloader when power on, connect RST to VCC, EA/PSEN to GND, then wire to a ch340 USB TTL adapter as:

 ```
+CH340   :   DS89C430
 VCC    ->   VCC
 GND    ->   GND
 RX     ->   TX0
 TX     ->   RX0
 ```

-Then power up by this CH340 adapter and use below command to connect to the bootloader:
+Then power up by the CH340 adapter and use below command to connect to the bootloader:

 ```
 minicom -D /dev/ttyUSB0 -b 57600
 ```

+Note the '57600' baudrate, refer to user guide of ds89c430 to find the baudrate you should use, it depend on the oscilator.

 After connected, press Enter, you will get a banner msg:

 ![screenshot-2022-05-31-10-34-46](https://user-images.githubusercontent.com/1625340/171081565-9ce6ac05-cb79-404d-bb5a-73d5d7484f3c.png)

-Enter `K<enter>` to erase the internal flash and use `L<enter>` to load the hex file to flash.
+Enter `K<enter>` to erase the internal flash and use `L<enter>` to load the hex file to flash(use minicom to send the hex file as ASCII file).

-You can find more information of bootloader commands from userguide(AN4833)
+You can find more information about bootloader commands from the user guide (AN4833).

-After programming finished, power off and leave RESET and PSEN float and connect EA to VCC, then power on, it will run in normal mode.
+After programming finished, power off and leave RESET and PSEN float and connect EA pin to VCC, then power on, it will run in normal mode.

 # Debugging